-- a) A drop in student numbers would result in lower funding levels and possibly unviable class groups.
+- a) The greatest risk to the MAT is the RAAC situation at Kingsdown school which was only identified towards the end of the school year 2022/2023.
+There is significant RAAC and has resulted in the closure of large parts of the school building.
+Although central Government, through the Department of Education, have stated they will fully fund the replacement of RAAC buildings, it is a long process and is still undergoing considerable 'consideration' out of our control. - b) A drop in student numbers would result in lower funding levels and possibly unviable class groups.
 The Local Authority controls admissions to the four academies and a reduction in referrals could have an impact on funding.
-At present, demand for places across the trusts remains high and all but one school is oversubscribed. - b) The Local Authority is currently working on and changing the top up funding for each pupil which could have major financial implications for each school within the academy.
-In the meantime, each school is still required to ensure adequate and appropriate staffing and facilities are in place, despite the uncertainty surrounding funding. - c) Place funding continues to be a principal risk for each school.
-For those schools within the trust who are oversubscribed the additional pupils are not funded fully and have to be managed within the overall funding stream.
-The amount of place funding has not changed for many years. - d) The Local Authority can (and have previously) applied to the Department for Education for a reduction in their financial commitment to top up funding. - e) Fluctuations in government funding and grants being withdrawn needs to be monitored closely for any potential financial impacts. - f) The pupil-staff ratio is much higher in a special school.
-Fluctuations in the local government pension scheme, the teachers pension scheme and increases to both living and minimum wage have major financialimplications for each school. - g) With rapid advances in technology, schools within the trust could be challenged to keep up with the pace of change and being prepared for on-line learning at short notice. - h) Covid-19 has a number of risks and uncertainties in each school's ability to manage this situation.
-This has led to increases in costs which were not covered by government grants.
+At present, demand for places across the trusts remains high and all but one school is oversubscribed.
+The only school not oversubscribed is only by 1 place. - c) Place funding continues to be a principal risk for each school.
+For those schools within the Trust who are oversubscribed the additional pupils are not funded fully and have to be managed within the overall funding stream.
+The amount of place funding per pupil has not changed for many years. - d) Fluctuations in government funding and grants being withdrawn needs to be monitored closely for any potential financial impacts. - e) The pupil-staff ratio is much higher in a special school.
+Fluctuations in the Local Government pension scheme, the teachers pension scheme and increases to both living and minimum wage have major financial implications for each school. - f) The changes in national pay levels are maintained but not often fully funded- i.e. teachers' pay award was only part funded by central Government grants and so schools have to find the additional costs.
+The higher level of staffing needed for special schools, is therefore a higher risk to find these additional funds.